 The library's early childhood literacy baskets are targeted to support early literacy development of babies, ages 0 to 24 months.
 Proud cardholders of a My First Library Card are eligible to enter monthly drawings for a chance to win a literacy basket designed just for babies!

-We hope Liam and his mom will love the puzzle, the bus toy, and the other goodies that were in this month's basket!
+We hope Luke and his mom will love all the books and the bee counting toy that were in this month's basket!

 You too can enter your child (ages 0 to 24 months) in the monthly drawing for an early childhood literacy basket!
 Join us in all the fun at your local library!

 - Pick up a frequent user card from your local library.

 - Each time you and your child attended a library storytime or check out a book using My First Library Card, you will receive a stamp from a library staff.

 - Enter your completed frequent user card in the monthly drawing after acquiring 8 stamps.

 - Your card may be drawn to win a basket full of goodies including books, an educational toy, and much more!